 Progressive supranuclear palsy

 Progressive supranuclear palsy (PSP) is a rare brain condition that affects body movements such as walking, balance, and eye function.
 PSP is caused by damage to nerve cells in areas of the brain that control and coordinate movement.
-This damage results in gradual weakness or paralysis of the muscles controlled by this region, including eye muscles.
+This results in gradual weakness or paralysis of the affected muscles.
+PSP is considered one of several atypical parkinsonism disorders, which have some similar characteristics to Parkinson’s disease, but represent different conditions.

 Progressive supranuclear palsy symptoms